Skip to Main Content

 • Patient is remote/virtual via telehealth while the student and preceptor are together onsite.

 NOTE: This does not count for an onsite direct patient care practicum experience since the patient is remote/virtual.
+Any use of video and audio systems for patient care is considered telehealth practice regardless of the physical location of the preceptor, student, or patient.

 Scenarios of what is NOT permitted for telehealth: